“If we had no winter, the spring would not be so pleasant”- Anne Bradstreet

 DO NOT WALK OVER YOUR MEADOW ON FROSTY DAYS!
 You risk damaging the plants

 - Mowing.
-If the weather is mild and the grasses keep growing, a light mow won’t do any harm.
+If the weather is mild and the grasses keep growing, the first winter job is a light mow.
+It won’t do any harm.
 Be careful not to scalp the plants – the optimum height of meadow vegetation in winter is 10-15cm (4-6 inches).
 If you do mow, be sure to remove all clippings.
 Cut down seed heads and tidy up the vegetation in late winter/early spring.

 - Growing.
 You probably won’t see much growth at all during the winter months.
 Some species may even seem to disappear.
-Don’t worry, there’s a lot going on under the ground to prepare the roots and shoots for growth next spring.
+Don’t worry, in the winter there’s a lot going on under the ground to prepare the roots and shoots for growth next spring.

 To ensure that your meadow continues to thrive and provide a haven for wildlife, it’s important to perform some maintenance tasks during the winter months.
 In this blog post, we’ll explore some winter wildflower meadow maintenance tips to keep your meadow looking healthy and vibrant.